aoijs/documentation/guide/begin/parsers.md

 ---
 description: >-
-  Function internal functions aka Embed Errors are special functions that can be used inside message fields of functions to build the message as an embed message or to execute awaited commands with it.
+  Function internal functions aka parsers are special functions that can be used inside message fields of functions to build the message as an embed message or to execute awaited commands with it.
 ---